Rotations Call & Vacations

 General Pediatrics/Behavioral Development

-This month combines out-patient general pediatrics with an introduction to behavioral pediatrics.
-The outpatient general pediatric experiences takes place in one of our many ambulatory pediatric practices, either on the main campus or in one of our numerous community based pediatric practices in our Cleveland Clinic Regional Medical Practice.
+This month combines outpatient general pediatrics with an introduction to behavioral pediatrics.
+The outpatient general pediatric experiences take place in one of our many ambulatory pediatric practices, either on the main campus or in one of our numerous community-based pediatric practices in our Cleveland Clinic Regional Medical Practice.
 During this month, residents are assigned to the practice site where they have their weekly continuity clinic, providing an excellent opportunity for you to form patient relationships and build their practice.

 Emergency Medicine and Acute Care/Illness